marcelkliemannel/intellij-byte-code-plugin/README.md

 Some tests are testing the parsing of the structure tree and the constant pool and the opening of files with all class files from the java base module and the `groovy-all` and `kotlin-stdlib` libraries.
 Since this involves tens of thousands of files, these tests take a lot of time.
 Therefore, execution in `dev.turingcomplete.intellijbytecodeplugin.ClassFileConsumerTestCase.LIMIT_CLASSES` is limited to 800 classes per library.
 This value should be increased significantly for at least one test run before a new version gets released.

-## Planned Features

-- Detailed byte code instructions overview.
-- Make texts translatable.

 ## License

-Copyright (c) 2021 Marcel Kliemannel
+Copyright (c) 2022 Marcel Kliemannel

 Licensed under the **Apache License, Version 2.0** (the "License"); you may not use this file except in compliance with the License.